 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.

 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medicine in a place where others cannot get to it.
-Selling or giving away acetaminophen and benzhydrocodone is against the law.
+Selling or giving away Zamicet is against the law.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).